trilinos/Trilinos/TrilinosBuildQuickRef.rst

   $ env CTEST_BUILD_NAME=MyBuild make dashboard

-After this finishes running, look for the build 'MyBuild' (or whatever build name you used above) in the <Project> CDash dashboard.
+After this finishes running, look for the build 'MyBuild' (or whatever build name you used above) in the Trilinos CDash dashboard.

 NOTE: It is useful to set CTEST_BUILD_NAME to some unique name to make it easier to find your results in the CDash dashboard.